cesthugo/client_server/README.md

 # client_server
-an exemple of how to do a client/server (not finished, only worked on localhost)
+an exemple of how to do a client/server (not finished, only worked on localhost).
+This project is not finished